 2. Motion in the lower spine can lead to pain

-Of the four major regions of the spine, the lumbar spine (lower back) has a lot of motion and carries all the weight of the torso, making it the most frequently injured area of the spine.
+Of the four major regions of the spine, the lumbar spine (lower back) has a lot of motion and carries all the weight of your torso, making it the most frequently injured area of the spine.

-- For more on sciatica, see What You Need to Know About Sciatica.
+- For more on sciatica, see What You Need to Know About Sciatica

 3. Motion can lead to cartilage breakdown

-Spinal arthritis is relatively common and is most likely to occur in people over age fifty.
 Spinal osteoarthritis is the mechanical breakdown of the cartilage between the aligning facet joints in the back portion of the spine.

 The facet joints become inflamed, and progressive joint degeneration creates more frictional pain.
 As the back pain progresses, the motion and flexibility of the spine decreases.

 - More stiffness and pain in the lower spine in the mornings and later in the day.